 American Portfolios Advisors was founded in 2001.
 The current owner of the firm is American Portfolios Holdings, Inc. (APH).
 In turn, APH is principally owned by Lon Dolber, the firm's CEO and president.
 Dolber has over 20 years of experience in financial services.

-APA employs a team of 55 financial advisors, many of whom hold financial certifications and designations, such as certified financial planner (CFP).
+APA employs a large team of financial advisors, many of whom hold financial certifications and designations, such as certified financial planners (CFPs).
 The firm manages assets on both a discretionary and non-discretionary basis.

 American Portfolios Advisors Client Types and Minimum Account Sizes

-Through its advisory representatives, APA primarily works with non-high-net-worth individuals and families, who make up over 85% of the firm's total client base.
+Through its advisory representatives, APA primarily works with non-high-net-worth individuals and families.
 It also manages assets for high-net-worth individuals, pension and profit-sharing plans, charities and businesses.

-The minimum account size requirements at APA vary depending on the type of account you have.
-For non-qualified Advisor's Choice accounts, the minimum is $10,000.
-Qualified Advisor's Choice accounts have a minimum of $5,000.
-The firm can choose to waive or lower these requirements, though.
+The minimum account size requirements at APA may vary depending on the type of account you have.
+However, it lists a single minimum of $10,000 for Advisor's Choice accounts.
+The firm can choose to waive or lower this requirement, though.

 Services Offered by American Portfolios Advisors